rfinnie/dsari/doc/database.md

 # Database

 dsari stores its metadata in a SQLite 3 database.
-It currently consists of a single table, `runs`.
+It currently consists of the following tables:

+## runs

+`runs` contains metadata related to all runs which have completed.

 *   `job_name` (text) - The name of the job, which must match the regexp `^([- A-Za-z0-9_+.:@]+)$'`.
 *   `run_id` (text) - A UUID which uniquely identifies the run.